 In total this was about five minutes of work - maximum.
 If I was writing this by hand I’d have already spent about five mins doing the just the migrations, the schema and some basic tests.
 If I had to guess how long this feature would take me by hand, I’d say probably 6-10 hours.
 Which in personal project time is about a weeks worth of evenings.
 Which is why I’ve never implemented it before.
 I suspect implementing it with AI will take me about 30 minutes all in.
 From prompt to deploy which is finger in the air speed of twenty times.

-That’s the thing about AI development, it is SO FAST.
+That’s the thing about AI development, the writing the code bit is SO FAST.
 However, when you’re working fast you have to have a different mindset and workflow.
 It’s the same as working with a chainsaw up a tree (yes that’s me) vs working on the ground.
 AI development is fundamentally different to hand written development.
 You need guardrails at each step and at this step the guardrails have been:

-• keep my taste and tone out of the prompt.
-This is claude on claude action.
+AGENTS.mdof the project to orientate and contextualise the AI before writing the prompt. - keep my taste and tone out of the prompt.
+This is Claude on Claude action.